- January 18, 2018

 Wiggle consist of 3 main pages, the synth page, the sequencer page and the utility window.
 The preset browser opens in a separate window.
-The synth page is built up of 4 sound generators (labeled as OP1, 2, 3 AND 4), 2 filters, 6 effects, an FM matrix, a mixer, a morph pad, a master control section and a modulation section.
-The sequencers page allows the user to arrange musical pattern with the sequencer on the top and use the sequencer modulator below to create step-based modulation patterns to control the synth parameters in the synth page.
+The synth page is built up of 4 sound generators (labeled as OP1, 2, 3 AND 4), 2 filters, 6 effects, an FM matrix, a mixer, a morph pad, a master control and modulation sections.
+The sequencer page allows the user to arrange musical patterns with the sequencer on the top and use the sequencer modulator below to create step-based modulation patterns to control the synth parameters in the synth page.
 The utility page allows the user to adjust the quality and master tune.
 You are also able to sample the internal audio coming from Wiggle using the 'record audio' function; allowing you to drag a .wav file into your DAW.

 Each of the 4 sound generators (operators) include two mix-blendable waveforms, sourced from a set of fixed and 'movable' options, the latter shaped using four editable breakpoints.
 The fixed shapes are sine, saw, triangle and noise.
 The four starting points are linear, square, consine, cubic.
 You can further modify the waveform by applying one of 8 types of shaping waveforms.
 The depth and frequency knobs gives the user control of the intensity of the shaping effect.
 There are 2 randomize functions.
 The 'phase' button randomizes the starting phase of the waveform each time a voice is generated.
 The 'point' button randomizes the control points' positions.
 There are 5 tuning controls allowing the user to manipulate the pitch of the operator.
 The controls include: oct, semi, cent, cont, and harm.
-The phase distortion tab can dynamically change the harmonic content of the OP's sound by applying a modulator waveform to modulator the OP's current waveform.
-The 'amp' tab allows the user to adjust the amplitude envelope by adjusting the attack, hold, decay, sustain and release of the waveform.

 The move function is the signature feature of Wiggle.
 There are 4 built-in LFOs that can control the movement of the 4 control points on the wavetable display.
 Turn on the 'move' switch or move any of the 'speed' or 'range' knobs to put the LFO to work.
 The horizontal and vertical speed and range can be individually adjusted for each LFO.
 The speed can be synced to your DAWs tempo settings.